YMC-22/smart-filter/readme.txt

 Adding featured posts to the post grid
 = 2.3.2 =
-Add API JS sort posts and add featured posts to the post grid
+Add API JS sort posts and add featured posts to the post grid = 2.3.3 =
+Include / Exclude posts in the post grid

 == Video ==